 Qualifying for disability may also allow you to receive a check that helps cover your main living expenses like rent, bills, and groceries.
-If your migraines impact you so badly that you can’t work a full-time job (or piece together enough part-time jobs) or consistently have to miss shifts, then this lifts a huge financial burden off your shoulders.
+If your migraine impacts you so badly that you can’t work a full-time job (or piece together enough part-time jobs) or consistently have to miss shifts, then this lifts a huge financial burden off your shoulders.

-Again, it’s really hard to be approved for disability benefits for migraines.
+Again, it’s really hard to be approved for disability benefits for migraine.
 We don’t like this, but it’s the truth.
 If you apply and get denied, you can always appeal the decision within 60 days of the original ruling.
 This isn’t a fun or easy process by any means, but it’s worth knowing that the first decision doesn’t have to be the final say.
 And when it comes to your health and your ability to provide for yourself financially, it’s likely worth the time and effort.

 America filed appeals several times because she kept getting denied.
 Eventually—a year after she first applied—she got her court date with the judge (which is when he told her she needed more proof).